 These standard contractual terms will apply to new instructions received on or after 25 May 2018, as well as to instructions to carry out additional or new work in relation to existing cases where those instructions are received on or after that date.
 Work will be accepted on this basis unless expressly agreed otherwise in writing with the relevant barrister or with their clerk.
-If you would like to discuss this further, please contact our Chambers’ Director, Ian Bowie.
+If you would like to discuss this further, please contact our Chambers’ Director, Adam Homes.

 STANDARD TERMS FOR THE SUPPLY OF LEGAL SERVICES BY THE MEMBERS OF HOGARTH CHAMBERS

 1.1 In these Conditions of Contract for the Supply of Services by Barristers to Professional Clients (as defined below) (“the Conditions”):

 1.1.1 reference to a clause is to the relevant clause of these Conditions;